 MSc Degree Programme:

 Signal processing and communications provide the theoretical foundations for any application which generates, processes, transmits or stores any type of signal.
-Practical examples are computers and smart phones, and the Internet, UHB Blu-ray players and video streaming, autonomous vehicles, wearable sensors, human-computer interfaces (HCI), radar and wireless systems, sensor networks, medical images, digital cameras, financial products, and many more.
+Practical examples are computers and smart phones, and the Internet, UHD Blu-ray players and video streaming, autonomous vehicles, wearable sensors, human-computer interfaces (HCI), radar and wireless systems, sensor networks, medical images, digital cameras, financial products, and many more.

 Academic staff who teach on the MSc Signal Processing and Communications programme are at the leading edge of some of the most exciting advances in Signal Processing, Communications, and Machine learning research.
 As part of the Electronics and Electrical Engineering discipline at Edinburgh, we have been awarded very high ratings for both teaching and research.